cap-js/docs/node.js/queue.md

 ```

 ::: tip
 Event handlers have to be registered for these specific events.
-They are excluded from the `*` wildcard handler.
+The `*` wildcard handler will not be called for these.
 :::

 ## In-Memory Queue